 Amphetamine type stimulants summit (2007)

-A one-day drug summit was held in July 2007, related to the issue of the use of amphetamine type stimulants.
-A number of documents were prepared and released in relation to the Illicit amphetamine summit –
+A one-day drug summit was held in July 2007, related to the use of amphetamine type stimulants (ATS).
+A number of documents were prepared and released in conjunction with the summit –

 - Illicit amphetamine summit – Background paper [232k]